 We make both segmenting and managing easy with our unique “Hub & Spoke” model which allows companies to influence, support, and measure the program on a global scale, while also allowing local program management.
 This ensures that the right employees will get the right content at the right time, and each manager gets the tools and information they need to run the program successfully.

 What is Hub & Spoke?

 Hub = A global management center for supporting and analyzing the overall employee advocacy program.
 Hubs only have admins whose role is to suggest or post content to spokes.
 Hub admins also have access to all spokes and are able to view all the different spokes by navigating between them using the “use Smarp as” feature.

 Spoke = Spokes are divisions of the program that often mirror the organizational structure.
-For example, a spoke could be a specific country organization or a specific department.
+For example, a spoke could be a specific country, organization or a specific department.
 Spokes have their own admins who are able to fully manage the spoke as if it were a completely independent program.
-Spoke users are employees who belong to that specific spoke and able to discover and share all the content in that spoke as well as see and claim possible rewards/participate in polls.
+Spoke users are employees who belong to that specific spoke and are able to discover and share all the content in that spoke as well as see and claim possible rewards/participate in polls.

 Our Hub & Spoke structure allows organizations to mirror their organizational structure into the platform by creating “spokes” for each department.

 Each of these spokes can have their own managers and participants (employees) that are able to operate independently as if they were smaller scale programs.
 This means that running a large-scale program is as simple as running a smaller one and employees or spoke managers will barely notice the difference.
 The spoke admins will have access to all the tools they need, such as editable settings and analytics, to effectively manage their spoke.
 It is also possible to segment employees further within each spoke with the grouping functionality that allows even more targeting and more relevant content for each employee.
 The main difference with Hub & Spoke to a smaller scale program is that the spoke will also receive content from the Hub and be able to suggest content to other spokes in the program.